 Since the Paris Agreement was signed in 2015, countries have steadily enacted policies to enable the transition to a low carbon future and meet their Nationally Determined Contributions (NDCs).
 This includes the governments of countries where Africa Oil conducts business.
-These policies may directly or indirectly increase the cost of doing business in these countries or potentially restrict our ability to operate.
-Africa Oil regularly monitors the evolving regulatory landscape, both globally and in our countries of operation, to anticipate the impact of new climate-related measures and ensure we remain compliant.
-Additionally, the Company is developing a comprehensive energy transition strategy, including measures to minimise operational emissions in line with Paris Agreement objectives, which should help the Company to remain aligned with evolving regulatory requirements and minimise negative impacts.
+These policies may directly or indirectly increase the cost of doing business in these countries or potentially restrict the Company's ability to operate.
+Africa Oil regularly monitors the evolving regulatory landscape, both globally and in the Company's countries of operation, to anticipate the impact of new climate-related measures and ensure the Company remains compliant.

+Additionally, the Company is developing a comprehensive energy transition strategy, including measures to minimize operational emissions in line with Paris Agreement objectives, which should help the Company to remain aligned with evolving regulatory requirements and minimize negative impacts.